bluskript/trolleyhub/README.md

 # TrolleyHub

-A troll version of github with swapped icons :trollface:
+A troll version of github with better icons :trollface: